Online Learning at Home: Homeschooling vs. Distance Learning

 COVID-19 has completely shifted the education system online.
 Due to stay-at-home regulations, students are finishing their semesters via online learning at home, and parents — most of whom are working at home — play a bigger role in their child’s education.

 But just because parents and their kids are studying at home, it doesn’t automatically mean they are homeschooling.
 The pandemic emphasized the difference between two types of learning: homeschooling and distance learning (aka online learning at home).
+Additional information to help you expand on the whole idea of learning in a different way can be achieved with this source here as well.

 Both occur online, both may benefit from the assistance of private online tutoring services and both require the assistance of parents.
 But the major difference lies in who delivers and manages the content.